ybaek01/ueats-llm/runs/diet/D-04/issues.md

 **Persona Name:** Diet-Conscious Intern

 **Critical Issues:**
-- Limited budget (intern stipend of $8,000) restricts access to quality low-carb ingredients.
+- Limited budget (intern stipend of $8,000) restricts access to high-quality keto meal options.
-- Difficulty finding affordable keto meal options in New York, leading to potential dietary non-compliance.
+- Lack of accessibility to affordable grocery stores or meal prep services that cater to a keto diet in New York.

 **Minor Friction:**
-- Lack of accessibility to keto-friendly grocery stores or meal prep services in the area.
+- Difficulty in finding low-carb meal options that fit within the budget, leading to potential dietary lapses.
-- Time constraints due to internship responsibilities make meal planning and preparation challenging.
+- Time constraints due to internship responsibilities make meal preparation challenging.

 **Suggested Improvements:**
-- Develop a budget-friendly meal plan that highlights affordable keto recipes using easily accessible ingredients.
+- Partner with local grocery stores to offer discounts on keto-friendly products for interns.
-- Create partnerships with local grocery stores to offer discounts on keto products for interns or students.
+- Develop a meal prep service that provides affordable, ready-to-eat keto meals tailored for budget-conscious individuals.
-- Introduce a meal prep service tailored for low-carb diets that accommodates busy schedules, possibly with a subscription model to reduce costs.
+- Create an online platform or app that aggregates low-carb meal options from various restaurants and grocery stores, highlighting budget-friendly choices.

-By addressing these issues, the intern can better adhere to their dietary goals while managing their financial and time constraints.
+By addressing these issues, the experience for diet-conscious interns can be significantly improved, helping them achieve their dietary goals without financial strain.